 SVDP has always been a “grass roots” organization.
 Each participating Catholic Church has a group of volunteers who meet regularly and do the actual outreach of the Society.
 These small geographically located church-based groups are called conferences.

-The conferences together with the councils manage special works programs including coordinating emergency services, operating a prepared and perishable food recovery program, maintaining a food bank, providing emergency food, rent and utility assistance, and maintaining a support structure for information, referral, and linkage in assistance to the conference volunteers.
+The conferences manage special works programs including coordinating emergency services, operating a prepared and perishable food recovery program, maintaining a food bank, providing emergency food, rent and utility assistance, and maintaining a support structure for information, referral, and linkage in assistance to the conference volunteers.

 No work of charity is foreign to the Society.
 It serves persons in need regardless of race, creed, color or religion.